 Figure 1: Microsoft Azure Geographies

 Figure 2: Google Data Centers- Discover our data center locations

 Figure 3: AWS- Global Infrastructure Map

-The reader will note that not one of these companies has infrastructure in the Caribbean.
-This means that the processing and cloud storage of off-the-shelf products such as Microsoft 365, MS Teams and Google Classroom is done outside the Caribbean, most likely in the USA.
+The reader will note that not one of these companies has its infrastructure in the Caribbean.
+This means that the processing and cloud storage of off-the-shelf products such as Microsoft 365, MS Teams, and Google Classroom is done outside the Caribbean, most likely in the USA.

 In short, public sector entities (e.g. Ministry of Education, Public Sector IT Departments, etc.) who have implemented off-the-shelf external cloud-based solutions that are not located within their jurisdictions could be in contravention of their own national data protection/privacy legislation.

-The security, availability and sovereignty of digital data assets will be critical to the growth and sustainability of digital economies in the coming years.
-Laying the foundations now, by placing a premium on determining “where’s my data?” and implementing core strategies which can answer that question with “Its right here in my jurisdictional space” will the a defining feature of Caribbean digital transformation.
+The security, availability, and sovereignty of digital data assets will be critical to the growth and sustainability of digital economies in the coming years.
+Laying the foundations now, by placing a premium on determining “where’s my data?” and implementing core strategies that can answer that question with “It's right here in my jurisdictional space” will be the defining feature of Caribbean digital transformation.